Monica MontesaJune 08, 2022

 Summary

-1. An effective recruitment marketing strategy takes both external job seekers and internal job candidates into consideration.
+1. An effective recruitment marketing strategy takes both external and internal job candidates into consideration.
 It includes reactive and proactive marketing efforts.

 2. Set and document personas and goals to give your recruitment marketing strategy direction and inform which marketing channels and tactics will help your team accomplish them.

-3. Review your career sites to ensure they are accessible to all potential candidates, optimized for search engines, and ensure the best possible candidate experience with automated conversations.
+3. Review your career site to ensure it is accessible to all potential candidates, optimized for search engines, and provides the best possible candidate experience with automated conversations through the chatbot.

-4. Personalize communication with your talent community through social media, SMS, and email marketing.
+4. Personalize communications with your talent community through social media, SMS, and email marketing.

 5. Track and measure results for all campaigns.
 Don’t be afraid to change course — no recruitment marketing strategy is ever written in stone.